-Communication Stages of Implementation
+Element 5/Operational Process #I Communication Stages of Implementation

 Novice Emerging Accomplished Highly Inclusive Inclusion and inclusive language is rarely used in formal and informal school communications.
+School communications leaders/staff have not been trained to use inclusive language.
+School communications prioritize certain students' academic, athletic and service attributions and contributions.
 School staff members are trained in the use of inclusive language and generally use these skills in their daily communications.
-School communications highlight students' diverse gifts, talents, and contributions rather than a narrow definition of student success, demonstrating the value placed on all students' unique individual abilities.
+School regularly offers assemblies and events which focus on inclusion and how to talk about it with peers, parents and community members. school communications highlight students' diverse gifts, talents and contributions rather than a narrow definition of student success, demonstrating the value placed on all students' unique individual abilities.
+Students are taught to use inclusive language in their school and personal verbal, written and social networking communication.
+There are clear expectations that all students and staff use inclusive language in their daily communications, which is supported by modeling and reinforcement.
 Mechanisms and systems are in place to regularly inform stakeholders of positive impacts of inclusiveness.
-School communications leaders/staff have not been trained to use inclusive language.
-School regularly offers assemblies and events which focus on inclusion and how to talk about it with peers, parents, and community members.
-Students are taught to use inclusive language in their school and personal verbal, written, and social networking communication.
 The word/concept of "student" is intentionally used to refer to all students.
-School communications prioritize certain students' academic, athletic, and service attributions and contributions.
-There are clear expectations that all students and staff use inclusive language in their daily communications, which is supported by modeling and reinforcement.
-Signs in the school reflect inclusion and the schools' commitment to ensuring every student is valued.
-The word inclusion, is used on the school's website and in presentations given by school leaders, staff, and students.
+School communications use inclusive language and formats.
+Signs in the school reflect inclusion and the school's commitment to ensuring every student is valued.
+The word, inclusion, is used on the school's web site and in presentations given by school leaders, staff and students.